 Excursions from Montreux, Switzerland

-Once you’ve admired all Montreux and Vevey have to offer, why not consider some of these excursions, easily achieved as a day trip from the town.
+Once you’ve admired all Montreux and Vevey have to offer, why not consider some of these excursions, easily achieved as a day trip from Montreux.

 A UNESCO World Heritage Site since 2007, the Lavaux Vineyards comprise almost 850 hectares of terraced vines, stretching for 30 kilometres along Lake Geneva west of Vevey.
 The largest contiguous vineyard in the country, the vines here trace their history back almost a thousand years.